 Churches of Christ--Texas

 Churches of Christ -- History -- 20th century

 Extent of Collection

 Center for Restoration Studies

-[Identification of item], File or Folder Name, Pecos River Family Encampment Papers, 1944-1996.
+[identification of item], [file or folder name], Pecos River Family Encampment Papers, 1944-1996.
 Center for Restoration Studies MS #22.
-Milliken Special Collections, Brown Library.
+Abilene Christian University Special Collections and Archives, Brown Library.
 Abilene Christian University, Abilene, TX.

 Finding Aid created by